satra/NiPyPe-Paper/nipype_paper.rst

 Computationally efficient execution of neuroimaging analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The NiPyPE package provides a seamless and flexible environment for
+The NiPyPe package provides a seamless and flexible environment for
 executing workflows in parallel on a variety of environments from local
 multi-core workstations to high-performance clusters.
 In the SPM
 workflow for single subject functional data analysis shown below, only a